 As marketers, it’s important to come up with content that’s not only informative, but also engaging.
 Some marketers achieve that by adding animation to their articles — it's a fun way to engage users and draw attention to your content.

 In the early days, simple animations were made using Flash.
 However, using Flash (for web content) can slow your website down.
 Since speed is an important factor for SEO and the user experience, Flash isn’t great for modern marketers trying to rank in search.

 Instead, you can use CSS, a lightweight language that pairs with HTML.
 However, we don't want to assault viewers with too many animations right at the start — this is where CSS animation delay comes in handy.
 We'll cover how this property works in this guide.
 But first, a review.

-In a nutshell, CSS describes how HTML elements appear on a webpage.They can be static (nonmoving) or animated.
+In a nutshell, CSS (cascading style sheets) affects how HTML elements appear on a webpage.
+CSS styles can be static (nonmoving) or animated.

 To create a CSS animation, you must first understand keyframes and animation properties.

-@Keyframes are the foundation of CSS animations.
+@keyframes are the foundation of CSS animations.
 They indicate the start and end of the animation and describe how each element should behave at each stage of the animation.